 Customer groups are created from the Create Customer or Create Organization view under Customers tab.
-When on Create Customer or Create Organization page, you should Customers (users) or organizations are associated with a customer group.
+You can associate customers (users) or organizations with a customer group.
 When working with variants, you can then assign special prices for selected customer groups.

 Classes in this topic are available in the following namespaces:

 Customer Group is available as a field for both customer and organization records.
 The CustomerContact class exposes this field as CustomerGroup, and the Organization class exposes it as OrgCustomerGroup, with get and set public accessors available for both.
 These fields use a descriptive string value representation of the Customer Group to which a customer or organization belongs.

 Internally, the field stores the strings as integers that map to the string values, so the acceptable values are limited by that mapping.
 But the acceptable values can be expanded at runtime.
 This capability is provided through the Business Foundation (BF) library.
 The acceptable values are shared between the two fields as the "ContactGroup" MetaEnum type.
 See MetaEnum class to learn about working with the BF dynamic enum implementation.